BloodLantern/Mountain/README.md

 ## Language version and architecture

 This project is compiled using C++23 features (`/std:c++latest`), on MSVC, for the `x64` architecture.
+Also, it uses some very recent features from the Windows API (as recent as September 2023), so if the code doesn't compile, make sure to update to the latest Visual Studio version.

 ## Samples